cognusion/go-jar/docs/Configuration.md

 ### forbiddenpaths: [list]

-List of regular expressions (PCRE) that if matched against a URI path, will result in a 403.
+List of regular expressions that if matched against a URI path, will result in a 403.
 Barewords will match anywhere in the path.
 Remember to escape your fore-slashes. *Case-insensitive*.
 If you want to limit these to only certain **Paths**, see **Path.ForbiddenPaths**

 ```yaml
 forbiddenpaths: